didina2000/flower-recognition-app/README.md

 ## License

 The Flower Recognition App is open-source and available under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code as per the terms of the license.

----

-This README.md file provides an overview of the Flower Recognition App, its features, technologies used, setup instructions, and license information.
-You can further customize the README to include more specific details or instructions as needed.